-(2) State department of agriculture inspected;

-(3) Tree spade transplanted while in the dormant state, or, if not in the dormant state, having been balled and burlapped with a solid well-laced root ball when in the dormant state;
+- (b) All replacement trees shall satisfy American Association of Nurseryman standards, and be: - (1) Nursery grown; - (2) State department of agriculture inspected; - (3) Tree spade transplanted while in the dormant state, or, if not in the dormant state, having been balled and burlapped with a solid well-laced root ball when in the dormant state;

-(4) No. 1 grade, with a straight unscarred trunk and a well-developed uniform crown (park grade trees are unacceptable);

-(5) Staked, watered and mulched in accordance with Section 2509 of Appendix A, "Zoning Ordinance" (stakes shall be removed after one (1) year).

-(6) Guaranteed for two (2) years, including labor to remove and dispose of dead material;

-(7) Planted in accordance with the City of Novi Tree Planting Detail, and approved through inspection by the city.

-(8) Of the same species as the removed tree where available from Michigan nurseries.
-Where trees of the same species are not available, replacement shall be pursuant to the replacement chart appended to Ordinance Number 98-125.11, on file in the office of the city clerk.
+- (4) No. 1 grade, with a straight unscarred trunk and a well-developed uniform crown (park grade trees are unacceptable); - (5) Staked, watered and mulched in accordance with Section 2509 of Appendix A, "Zoning Ordinance", planted in accordance with the City of Novi Tree Planting Details, and approved through inspection by the City Landscape Architect or designee. (stakes shall be removed after one (1) year); - (6) Guaranteed for two (2) years, including labor to remove and dispose of dead material; - (7) Planted in accordance with the City of Novi Tree Planting Detail, and approved through inspection by the city. - (8) Of the same species as the removed tree where available from Michigan nurseries.
+Where trees of the same species are not available, replacement shall be pursuant to the Michigan native species or as listed in the replacement chart below. appended to Ordinance Number 98-125.11, on file in the office of the city clerk.
 The city can deny the use of certain trees based upon disease or insect susceptibility or the growing conditions on the site.
-Further, the city can determine the number of different tree species in a planting.
+Further, the city can determine the number of different tree species in a planting as a diversity of tree species is strongly encouraged. - (9) Planted with a minimum clearance of 10' from all built utility structures and outside of any and all easements whenever possible.